sfranzen/ismcsolver/README.md

 [codecov]: https://codecov.io/gh/sfranzen/ismcsolver

 ## Usage
-This section only gives a few short examples of using the library.
+This section and the next only give a few short examples of using the library.
 For a full reference to the class templates, please visit the [GitHub Page][docs] of this repository.

 First and foremost, your game (or engine) class should implement the abstract interface [`ISMCTS::Game<Move>`][game], replacing the template parameter `Move` with the data type (or class) representing a player's move.
 The library provides two solver class templates, [`ISMCTS::SOSolver<Move>`][SO] and [`ISMCTS::MOSolver<Move>`][MO].
 Their differences are explained [below](#features), but they should be instantiated with the same `Move` type to obtain an object that can select moves for the AI player(s), e.g.
 ```cpp